hdon/preload-getaddrinfo/README.md

 You should:
 - Change hardcoded `PROXY_IP` define in getaddrinfo.c to your proxy ip
-- Setup your proxy server (like privoxy.org) listen on 80 port, using iptables, or privoxy configuration
+- Setup your proxy server (like privoxy) to listen on 80 port, using iptables/privoxy config
-- Setup your proxy server to use i2p
+- Setup your proxy server to use i2p/tor
-- preload gettaddrinfo.so to your browser instance you want, like:
+- preload gettaddrinfo.so to your browser instance, like:
 ````
 $ LD_PRELOAD=./getaddrinfo.so chromium-browser
 ````

-And suddenly you will be able transparently access @i2p sites by directly typing them into browser.
+And suddenly you will be able transparently access i2p/onion sites directly by typing them into browser.

 Also, you could extend it to some pretty sneak userland rootkit, ~~Hi, NSA~~, but better not do it.